Opticos/gwsl/tutorials/mysterious_roadmap.md

 *  Add test X button (xclock) (NEED POC & DOCS)
 *  Add button to open logs and one to open settings.
 *  Add catch to make sure WSL is v2 on 1909.
 Somehow get rid of support for previous builds.
 (RESEARCH BUILD NUMBERS)
+*  Oh, and also make sure all the registry values exist back then too...
+Light mode is only so old...
 *  Dont let user add export script twice.
 Debug the script... alot
 *  Maybe revert to older script
 *  check to see if bash is existing with which to fix problems with other shells.
 Or just see which shell is default and port or override